riorio805/os232/NOTES/lfsch1-5.md

 #### Preface:
-hopefully this works lol good luck
+hopefully this works lol good luck\
+tip: you can log in as all 3 accounts at once

 ## CHAPTER 2: Preparing the Host System
 #### Run as `user` and `root`